 Library at the Benedictine Monastery of Admont: Admont, Austria

 Situated on the Enns River in the town of Admont, it is the worlds largest monastic library.
 Divided into three sections this library is full of books, art, history and architecture.
 Home of 200,000 volumes it also houses some magnificent ceiling paintings and sculptures.
 Some of its most prized possessions are 1400 manuscripts (the earliest dating from the 8th Century) and 530 books printed before 1501.

 Handelingenkamer: The Hague, Netherlands

 The library of the Dutch Parliament holds every record of parliamentary hearings and discussions.
-Built in the 1970’s, there was no electric at this time so the library was constructed with a large leaded glass dome to let as much light in a possible, to protect it from possible damage or disaster from candles and gas lamps.
+Built in the 1970s, there was no electricity at this time so the library was constructed with a large leaded glass dome to let as much light in a possible, to protect it from possible damage or disaster from candles and gas lamps.